philipversteeg/validation-yeast/data/README.md

 # Data sets

+1. Frist run the SGD folder to get the naming dictionary.
-In each folder, run make_data.sh to download and preprocess the data.
+2. In each folder, run make_data.sh to download and preprocess the data.